grantat/cs532-s17/README.md

 # CS532 Introduction to Web Science (Spring 2017)

 This repository is for Web Science (CS532) class at Old Dominion University.
-Code is written in python(2.7 & 3.x), shell and R. Reports created using LaTeX.
+Code is written in python(2.7 & 3.x), shell, javavscript, and R. Reports created using LaTeX.

 [Schedule and Assignments](https://github.com/phonedude/cs532-s17/blob/master/index.md)